Maintaining To Perfection

-Periodic maintenance of the wheel bearings is essential, a broken wheel bearing could not only lead to damage to other components such as the wheel hub, wheel spindles, brake discs, sprockets and more, but could also lead to complete wheel failure and injury, replace any defective parts immediately.Fork seals and oil replacement is something that is often overlooked, a ‘leaky’ fork seal that has suddenly stopped leaking has more than likely not ‘fixed itself’, it has however allowed ALL of the oil to escape from the fork leg and is now empty.
+Periodic maintenance of the wheel bearings is essential, a broken wheel bearing could not only lead to damage to other components such as the wheel hub, wheel spindles, brake discs, sprockets and more, but could also lead to complete wheel failure and injury, replace any defective parts immediately.Fork seals and oil replacement is something that is often overlooked, a ‘leaky’ fork seal that has suddenly stopped leaking has more than likely not ‘fixed itself’, it has however allowed ‘ALL’ of the oil to escape from the fork leg and is now empty.

-During routing bike cleaning the outer ‘dust-seals’ of the forks can be removed allowing access to the main oil seal area, this will allow you to clean and remove any particles of dirt or sand that have entered between the two seals to be removed increasing main fork oil seal life.
+During routine bike cleaning the outer ‘dust-seals’ of the forks can be removed allowing access to the main oil seal area, this will allow you to clean and remove any particles of dirt or sand that have entered between the two seals to be removed increasing main fork oil seal life.
 A fork seal that is continuously ‘weeping’ must be replaced as the sealing ‘lip’ of the component is obviously damaged.

 The oil in the fork legs is also under continuous working pressure and should be treated as a regular serviceable item, the properties of the oil and its working abilities will deteriorate over time leading to poor suspension performance, it is advised that the oil should be changed more frequently for a machine being used for off-road competition use.

-NOTE: The disassembly of the forks, the subsequent removal and refitting of the forks seals and with the Marzocchi forks, the bleeding and pre-loading of the oil bladder will require specialist tools and knowledge, if you are not trained in this type of maintenance work and do not have the correct tools please do not attempt this repair yourself, please contact your TM Racing dealer for assistance.
+NOTE: The disassembly of the forks, the subsequent removal and refitting of the forks seals and with the Marzocchi / KYB forks, the bleeding and pre-loading of the oil bladder will require specialist tools and knowledge, if you are not trained in this type of maintenance work and do not have the correct tools please do not attempt this repair yourself, please contact your TM Moto dealer for assistance.

 Chain rollers, chain guide and chain sliders should be be replaced as and when required, a chain guide or chain slipper that is excessively worn could allow the chain to contact the metal surfaces of the machine, this will not only cause damage to the machine components but could also increase chain wear to the point of failure, a broken chain ‘whipping’ through the air can cause serious damage to the machine and injury to the operator.